stowball/react-native-bem/README.md

 react-native-bem supports two types of modifiers with the `M` prefix:

-1. Boolean: The prop `MalignCenter={true}` uses the `--align-center` style definitition.
+1. Boolean: The prop `MalignCenter={true}` uses the `--align-center` style definition.
 2. String: The prop `Malign="right"` uses the `--align-right` style definition.

 ### States

-While not a part of BEM, [states](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#stateful-namespaces-is-has-) are an elegant addition to signify that the piece of UI in question is currently styled a certain way because of certain condition.
+While not a part of BEM per se, [states](https://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/#stateful-namespaces-is-has-) are an elegant addition to signify that the piece of UI in question is currently styled a certain way because of specific condition.

 Common stateful namespaces begin with `is` and `has`.

-react-native-bem state props uses the `S` prefix, like so: `SisDisabled={true}`.
+react-native-bem state props uses the `S` prefix, like so `SisDisabled={true}` which uses the `.is-disabled` style definition.

 ## Usage